Whonki/Bullet-Hell-Title/README.md

 - This game takes inspiration from a multitude of games:
   - The Binding of Isaac
   - Enter the Gungeon
-  - OMORI
   - Undertale
-  - and partially from Doki Doki Literature Club.
 </details>
 <details>
 <summary>PURPOSE</summary>